EladBeber/CTFlearn-Writeups/Binary/Hard/Cryptoversing/README.md

 *(&v8 + i) - we need to check the value , we will see in gdb
 v18 - array where the xor result been saved

-After that we have this instruction "if ( v18[k] != v14[k] )" And if the value are not the same we message "Wrong Password"
+After that we have this instruction "if ( v18[k] != v14[k] )" And if the value are not the same we message get a "Wrong Password"
 So, If all the values in **v18 will equal to v14** we will get the good message "Successful Login""

 We now that in xor operation: